 The Review Team may choose to explore the following questions based on the type of project being undertaken.

+FOR PROGRAMS

-What is risk escalation process established to allow project risks to be considered at the program level for commissioning or operations?
+What is the risk escalation process established to allow project risks to be considered at the program level and is it appropriate?

+FOR CIVIL INFRASTRUCTURE AND ASSETS

+Nil

+FOR BUILDINGS AND PLACES

+Nil